PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

   :param int serial: The certificate's serial number.
   :param int validFrom: Unix timestamp from when the certificate will be valid.
   :param int validUntil: Unix timestamp until when the certificate will be valid.
+  :param DNSCryptExchangeVersion version: The exchange version to use.
+Possible values are ``DNSCryptExchangeVersion::VERSION1`` (default, X25519-XSalsa20Poly1305) and ``DNSCryptExchangeVersion::VERSION2`` (X25519-XChacha20Poly1305).

 .. function:: printDNSCryptProviderFingerprint(keyfile)